|

 attempt to bribe him.
 She also

-repeated to Mr. Roger Johnson that she had
+repeated to Mr. Roger Johnson that she had organised the robbery, but that

-organised the robbery, but that she had stayed on the stairs leading up to
+she had stayed on the stairs leading up to the apartment while Martha Tracey

-out.
+and the Alexander brothers had carried it out.
 An inquest was held into

 the murders and Sarah was indicted by the Coroner's Court.
 Trial.
-Sarah came to trial at
+Sarah came to trial at the

-the Old Bailey at the February Sessions for the City of London, and County of
+Old Bailey at the February Sessions for the City of London, and County of

 Middlesex which were held on Wednesday, the 21st to Saturday, the 24th of